Create a glow-in-the-dark Halloween hoop wreath using HTV and an embroidery hoop! This wreath is a fun way to decorate your home for the holiday.

 Step One: Start by painting the outside hoop orange with acrylic paint.

 Step Two: Create your design!
 I created my design in Cricut Design Space using two image files, “Trick or Treat Cobweb” and “Circle Frame with Circle Accents”.
-I started by creating a black 12″ circle to represent my hoop.
+Use my Design Space Project.
+My hoop was 12″ so I created my design to fit a 12″ circle.
+You can highlight the entire design to resize it.
+Be sure to hide the circle before cutting, since this isn’t a piece that needs to be cut.

 Step Three: Cut out the design from Glow-in-the-Dark HTV.
 Once my image was ready, I hid the black circle (since I wasn’t actually cutting that out) and I was ready to cut.
 Don’t forget to set your machine to Iron-On and mirror your image!